-The cryptocurrency market remains a vast and rapidly growing sector and one that currently boasts a cumulative market capitalisation value of $2.26 trillion.
+The crypto market remains a vast and rapidly growing sector, especially in Africa and one that currently boasts a cumulative market capitalisation value of $2.26 trillion.

 While the crypto space is largely synonymous with innovation in developed economies, its continued growth has actually been driven by rising demand in developing countries and regions across the globe.